-I just spotted Black Widow spiders number six and seven in my laundry room.
-Numbers one through five appeared last summer.
-I managed to dispense with most of them, unfortunately six and seven eluded capture.
+I spotted Black Widow spiders number six and seven in my laundry room.
+One through five appeared last summer.
+I managed to wrangle most of them, unfortunately six and seven eluded capture.
 This is not good.
-My laundry room is in the basement, I’m crossing my fingers that the black widows like my basement, and don’t get any ideas about coming upstairs.
+Laundry is in the basement, fingers crossed black widows like basements.

 Growing up in rural B.C. we were taught to be on the lookout for two things – rattlesnakes and black widow spiders.
-Not once did I encounter either; now here I am in the middle of the city with black widows everywhere.
-I can’t say that it’s so surprising – after all, I never saw a coyote, skunk, or raccoon either, and all of them are regular occurrences in my city yard.
+Not once did I encounter either.
+Here I am 40 years later, encased in urban sprawl with black widows everywhere.
+Hard to call it surprising – I never saw a coyote, skunk, or raccoon either, and all of them are regular occurrences in my city yard.

-This leads me to ponder all sorts of questions on evolution and adaptation of species.
-I don’t have any answers as to why my little house in the middle of a city is infested with spiders.
-Not just any spider, but black widows with the potential to deliver a very bad day.
-Spiders that are supposed to reside in a far different climate than rainy Vancouver.
-I guess my dry basement offers a warm little haven – small comfort in the face of a possible flesh eating bite.
+This leads me to ponder evolution and adaptation of species.
+Why my house in the middle of a city is besieged by an infestation of spiders remains unanswered.
+Not just any spider, but black widows with potential to deliver a very bad day.
+Spiders that are supposed to reside in a climate far different than rainy Vancouver.
+I guess my dry basement offers warm haven – small comfort in the face of possible flesh eating bites.

 It could be worse; the bite of a black widow won’t kill you, only melt your flesh.
-If my problem was the Brown Recluse spider, I would be packing my bags now.
+If Brown Recluse were the problem, I’d be packing my bags instead of writing.
 All the same, I’d like them to move out – seven black widows in less than a year doesn’t make me happy.